How might we provide high-quality professional development to afterschool educators around the nation?

 Most mature products are designed as services to create an end-to-end user experience.
 The Science Action Club service includes tangible products (such as an online learning course), multiple artifact-based touchpoints (including recruiting material and surveys), as well as a steady stream of communication.

-We built an online training platform to scale SAC's impact from 5 sites in the Bay Area to 500 sites across the U.S.
+I led the design and development of an online training platform, called the Educator Portal, to scale SAC's impact from 5 sites in the Bay Area to 500 sites across the U.S.

 We organized a user test with 25 educators and employed contextual observation as well as think alouds to capture our results.